-The Freedom of Information Act is a law that enables you, as a member of the public, to request documents from the government.
-You will often hear the Freedom of Information Act referred to as FOIA for short.
+The Freedom of Information Act (FOIA) is a law that enables members of the public to request documents from the government.
+The Privacy Act also provides individuals a means by which to request access to records about them.

 Processing time varies with the request’s complexity.
 However, the CFPB will make every attempt to provide a response within the timeframes outlined in the FOIA statute.